Kris-LIBIS/ruby-msg/README.md

 ## NID_TYPE_

-This is sample view of pst structure constructed on node hierarchy.
+This is a sample view of pst structure, which is constructed on node hierarchy.

 ```txt
     - SPAM Search Folder 2 [8739, 0x03]